-Belvedere Palace is actually a palace complex consisting of Upper Belvedere, Lower Belvedere, Belvedere 21, which is a modern arts museum, Orangerie, Palace stables, Privy Garden and two large gardens and a reflecting pool.
-Constructions of both lower and upper Belvedere palaces started in early 18th century.
+Belvedere Palace is actually a palace complex consisting of Upper Belvedere, Lower Belvedere, and Belvedere 21, which is a modern art museum, Orangerie, Palace stables, Privy Garden, two large gardens, and a reflecting pool.
+Constructions of both lower and upper Belvedere palaces started in the early 18th century.

 Upper Belvedere is a large palace with three levels (ground floor and two upper floors) with art exhibits from Klimt, Schiele, Funke, Monet, and van Gogh and covering art periods such as Viennese Biedermeier, Austrian Baroque, Vienna in the 1900s, and French Impressionism.

 Lower Belvedere is a former residence of Prince Eugene.
-Opulent life style of Prince Eugene is showcased in Groteskensaal (Hall of the Grotesque), the Marble Gallery and the Golden Room.
+The opulent lifestyle of Prince Eugene is showcased in Groteskensaal (Hall of the Grotesque), the Marble Gallery, and the Golden Room.
 Treasures from the Middle Ages are exhibited in the Palace Stables.
 Art exhibitions from various periods are showcased in the palace.

-Belvedere 21 is a modern addition to Belvedere complex, and it hosts modern art exhibitions from art, music and fil from both Austrian and international authors.
+Belvedere 21 is a modern addition to the Belvedere complex, and it hosts modern art exhibitions from art, music, and film from both Austrian and international authors.

 Belvedere palace is one of the most visited art and museum complexes in Vienna.